Challenges

 In‑Memory Cache Implementation

-We utilized eRPC in-memory cache, setting a maximum of 10 million items.
-This shift significantly improved data retrieval speeds, aligning better with our application real-time requirements.
+We utilized eRPC in‑memory cache, setting a maximum of 10 million items.
+This shift significantly improved data retrieval speeds and eliminated most duplicate upstream reads.
+For hot keys like eth_chainId and chain metadata calls, hit rates were effectively instant.

 Distributed Deployment for Low Latency

-Our deployment strategy was pivotal in ensuring low-latency access for users worldwide.
-We utilized Railway, a container hosting service, to deploy eRPC instances across four strategic regions:
+Our deployment strategy ensured low‑latency access globally.
+We utilized Railway to deploy eRPC instances across four strategic regions:

-Each region hosts a single eRPC instance, ensuring that users are served from the nearest geographical location.
-To manage traffic efficiently, we employed a Cloudflare load balancer with dynamic traffic steering.
-This setup routes users to the closest eRPC instance based on real-time latency measurements from health checks, ensuring optimal performance.
+Each region hosts a single eRPC instance, ensuring users are served from the nearest geographical location.
+A Cloudflare load balancer with dynamic traffic steering routes users to the closest eRPC instance based on real‑time latency measured from health checks, ensuring optimal performance.

 Results